aibangjuxin/groovy/English/policy.md

 1. We use the Backend Service to bind the corresponding rules, and there is an error like this. because this is the solution recommended by Google
 2. If we use the updated Backend Service method, we can find that it works normally.
 However, if we GKE according to the scheduled task key, we will find that the target is lost.']
+3. If we use the method of updating the background service, we can find that it works fine.
+However, if we close the GKE regularly according to the scheduled tasks, we can find that the target is missing

 Your pronunciation is good, but there are a few areas where you can improve:
 - The phrase "GKE Ingress" can be pronounced a little more clearly.